semgrep/semgrep-docs/docs/semgrep-cloud-platform/github-pr-comments.md

 :::info Prerequisites
 - Set up Semgrep to post GitHub PR comments, as described on this page.
-- To obtain meaningful results of dataflow traces in PR comments, use Semgrep Pro Engine while scanning your repositories to display cross-file (interfile) findings.
+- To obtain meaningful results for dataflow traces in PR comments, use Semgrep Pro Engine while scanning your repositories to display cross-file (interfile) findings.
 To enable Semgrep Pro Engine, see [Semgrep Pro Engine overview](/semgrep-code/semgrep-pro-engine-intro/).
 - Not all Semgrep rules or rulesets make use of taint tracking.
 Ensure that you have a ruleset that does, such as the **default ruleset**, added in your **[Policies](https://semgrep.dev/orgs/-/policies)**.
 To add this ruleset, navigate to [https://semgrep.dev/p/default](https://semgrep.dev/p/default), and then click **Add to Policies**.
 - You can add additional rules that use taint tracking from [Semgrep Registry](https://semgrep.dev/explore).
 :::